-The 2013 Audi Q7 offers a luxurious interior and refined ride.
-Though it has great powertrain options, it offers surprisingly little cargo space for its size.
+Reviewers say the 2013 Audi Q7 offers a luxurious interior and refined ride.
+Though it has great powertrain options, it offers surprisingly little cargo space for its size, they add.

 - "Audi's 2013 Q7 is big, poised and polished, and it delivers luxury-SUV buyers a distinctive blend of capability, performance and accommodation." -- Kelley Blue Book

 - "It's looking a bit dated now, but the Q7 still has many appeals.
 Prime among these are mechanical finesse, terrific all-weather road manners, all the standard luxuries and state-of-the-art tech features buyers expect, and the TDI model, whose near class-leading fuel economy offsets the typically higher cost of diesel fuel versus premium-grade gasoline. … The main demerits are sub-par cargo space and 3rd-row room, and interior trim that doesn't quite live up to the high standards we've come to expect from an Audi." -- Consumer Guide

 - "In typical Audi fashion, the 2013 Q7 is notable for its engaging driving dynamics, elegantly understated interior, cutting-edge electronics and the all-weather assurance of all-wheel drive." -- Edmunds

 - "Driving dynamics are still impressive for the class and interior appointments are as luxurious as anything else coming from Ingolstadt these days." -- Automobile Magazine (2011)